matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/02-evm/05-call.md

 # Call

-All EVM call instructions are handled similarly.

-The call type is encoded on the assembly level, so we will describe the common handling workflow, mentioning distinctions if there are any.
+All EVM call instructions follow a similar handling approach.
+The call type is encoded at the assembly level, so we will focus on the common workflow and note any differences where they arise.

-For more information, see the [ZKsync Era documentation](/zksync-protocol/differences/evm-instructions).
+For more information, see the [ZKsync Era documentation](https://docs.zksync.io/zksync-protocol/differences/evm-instructions#call-staticcall-delegatecall).